 Work with named trace configurations

 Existing named trace configurations in a trace network can be viewed in the Trace Configurations section of the Trace Network tab on the Layer Properties dialog box.
 The Trace Configurations section includes the name, description, creator, created date, and tags for named trace configurations in the trace network.

 Various tools are provided in the Trace Configuration toolset of the Trace Network toolbox to manage and work with trace configurations in the trace network:

 - Import Trace Configurations

-When working with a trace network in an enterprise geodatabase, only the portal trace network owner has the ability to modify and delete all trace configurations.
-Other portal accounts can work with only trace configurations they create.
-When working with a trace network in a file geodatabase, any user can modify and delete all trace configurations in the network.
+When working with a trace network in an enterprise geodatabase, only the portal trace network owner or administrator can modify and delete all trace configurations.
+Other portal accounts can work with only named trace configurations they create.
+When working with a single-user deployment of the trace network, any user can modify and delete all named trace configurations in the network.

-Using this tool, trace configurations are permanently deleted from a trace network.
-Deleting a trace configuration breaks its connection with any web maps that reference it.
+Using this tool, a named trace configuration is permanently deleted from a trace network.
+Deleting a named trace configuration breaks its connection with any web maps that reference it.

 The creator value in the .json file is honored during import.
-Since the portal trace network owner is the only user who can view and work with all trace configurations in a trace network, it is important to update the creator value as necessary to ensure the proper access to the imported trace configurations in an enterprise geodatabase.
+Since the portal trace network owner and administrators are the only users who can view and work with all trace configurations in a trace network, it is important to update the creator value as necessary to ensure the proper access to the imported trace configurations in an enterprise geodatabase.